opentelekomcloud-docs/distributed-cache-service/umn/source/migrating_data_with_dcs/importing_backup_files/importing_backup_files_from_an_obs_bucket.rst

 Scenario
 --------

-Use the DCS console to migrate Redis data from Redis of other vendors or self-hosted Redis to DCS for Redis.
+Use the DCS console to migrate backup data to DCS for Redis.

-Simply download the source Redis data and then upload the data to an OBS bucket in the same region as the target DCS Redis instance.
+Simply download the source Redis backup data and then upload the data to an OBS bucket in the same region as the target DCS Redis instance.
 After you have created a migration task on the DCS console, DCS will read data from the OBS bucket and data will be migrated to the target instance.

 .aof, .rbb, .zip, and .tar.gz files can be uploaded to OBS buckets.
 You can directly upload .aof and .rdb files or compress them into .zip or .tar.gz files before uploading.